MartinDRZ/kubernetes-on-rpi/README.md

 Kubernetes on Raspberry Pi

 A simple setup guide for installing an N-host Kubernetes cluster on Raspberry Pi.
 For my cluster, I am using 1x Raspberry Pi 4 (4Gb) as Master and 2x Raspberry Pi 4 (1Gb) & 2x Raspberry Pi 3 B+ as nodes.
+I have NFS exports on my Synology NAS for shared storage, but this isn't essential - you can use the local SD card storage of your Pi if you want to.

 All configurations are carried out in Ansible except for the initial setup which is done using cloud-init as part of the HypriotOS base install.